Ex-Twitter execs face GOP questioning on Hunter Biden story | Politics

 Just last week, lawyers for the younger Biden asked the Justice Department to investigate people who say they accessed his personal data.
 But they did not acknowledge that that data came from a laptop that Hunter Biden is purported to have dropped off at a computer repair shop.

-Nonetheless, Comer and other Republicans have used the Post story, which has not been independently verified by The Associated Press, as the basis for what they say is another example of the Biden family's "influence peddling.''
+Nonetheless, Republicans including Comer, R-Ky., have used the Post story, which has not been independently verified by The Associated Press, as the basis for what they say is another example of the Biden family's "influence peddling.''
 One of the witnesses on Wednesday, Baker, is expected to be the target of even more Republican scrutiny.

 Baker was the FBI's general counsel during the opening of two of the bureau's most consequential investigations in history: the Hillary Clinton investigation and a separate inquiry into potential coordination between Russia and Trump's 2016 presidential campaign.
 Republicans have long criticised the FBI's handling of both investigations.